scriptnull/vishnubharathi.codes/source/_posts/rss-features.md

 What I am going to do here is to just put up some features and ideas for an RSS reader app, that I would use/build.

 ## No sign ups
 With the emergence of OAuth, people seem to like to bake in third-pary auth to everything they build.
-Forget OAuth, I just disovered an RSS reader app that asks you to fill out a form for creating an account, without which you can't use it any further.
+Forget OAuth, I just disovered an RSS reader app that asks you to fill out a form for creating an account when you boot into the app, without which you can't use it any further.

 ![winds-rss](/images/winds-rss.png)

 Each app is unique its own way.
-I understand the decision taken by the creators of those and choose to use an app that I like.
+I understand the decision taken by the creators of those.

 I am guessing that these apps with sign-ups are easier for syncing across devices etc.

 May be not all sign-ups are bad.
+But I wish not get in the way of these little humans on the internet who are trying to categorize bunch of knowledge with a "Sign up or I won't let you categorize things" attitude.

 So, may be an optional sign-up after the user starts using the app is ok.
 But even without the sign-up part, RSS reader still make it useful.